 Best plans for grey nomads

-Rationale: The kids have long left home and hey -- so have you!
-You’re part of the growing community of older Australians who loves to travel, whether it’s across this wide brown land, or to more far-flung foreign shores.
-As such, what you need is a much more full-service phone plan, because your phone isn’t just a communication tool, but also potentially a research tool, camera and entertainment box all in one.
+Rationale: The kids have long left home and hey – so have you!
+You’re part of the growing community of older Australians who love to travel, whether it’s across this wide brown land or to more far-flung foreign shores.
+As such, what you need is a much more full-service phone plan, because your phone isn’t just a communication tool but also potentially a research tool, camera and entertainment box all in one.

 Telstra’s got the advantage for travellers within Australia that its regional coverage is second to none, as well as the ability to freely access Telstra’s Air network of public Wi-Fi hotspots.
 Wherever you see a pink top on a phone booth, that’s an Air hotspot, and Telstra customers can (for now) access them and use data from them for free, which should keep your mobile bills in check.

-If you’re more of an international grey jetsetter, Vodafone’s $50 Talk Combo plan is a good fit, as Vodafone’s $5/day roaming deal makes it easy and (relatively) inexpensive to roam overseas using the provisions of your plan without paying the ludicrous flat roaming charges most telcos apply.
+If you’re more of an international jetsetter, Vodafone’s $40 Combo Plus plan is a good fit as Vodafone’s $5/day roaming deal makes it easy and (relatively) inexpensive to roam overseas using the provisions of your plan without paying the ludicrous flat roaming charges most telcos apply.

 Best plans for seniors who need a new phone

-Rationale: Your old phone has had it, whether it's an old 2G model you need to upgrade or something newer that just doesn't cut it any more on battery life terms.
+Rationale: Your old phone has had it, whether it's an old 2G model or a newer handset with a flat-lining battery.
 Or maybe you just fancy treating yourself!
 In any case, you want a phone and a plan to go with it.

 Best choices: The issue here is that again there's no one "best" choice, because needs and desires differ a lot, as do budgets.
 But that's what we're here for!
 You can use our Mobile Phone Finder service below to find the ideal mix of phone and plan inclusion by clicking on "Filter results" below.
-We've preselected Telstra's excellent little Signature 2 phone, but you can swap that out for any handset or plan you like.
+We've preselected a handful of feature phones designed to be easier to use than a typical smartphone, but you can swap them out for any handset you like using the filter options.

 Follow us for all the latest mobile phone news and deals